Teslafly/python-ipmi/README.rst

 Requirements
 ------------

-You need an either the `ipmitool`_ for accessing RCMP interface or a `Total Phase`_ Aardvark for communication over the IPMB interface.
+You need an the `ipmitool`_ for accessing RCMP interface or a `Total Phase`_ Aardvark for communication over the IPMB interface.

 Example